hippylib/hippylibx/INSTALL.md

 ```
 docker pull dolfinx/dolfinx:v0.8.0
 ```
-The above command can be specified in a [`Dockerfile`](https://github.com/hippylib/hippylibx/blob/main/Dockerfile) as in the `hIPPYlibx` directory.
+The above command can be specified in a [`Dockerfile`](https://github.com/hippylib/hippylibx/blob/main/Dockerfile) as in the `hIPPYlibX` directory.

 Once the `Dockerfile` is built, it can be run using the `docker run` command.
-The present working directory can be shared when running the Docker image which allows for ease in navigating the `hIPPYlibx` directory inside the Docker container.
+The present working directory can be shared when running the Docker image which allows for ease in navigating the `hIPPYlibX` directory inside the Docker container.

 For instance, the Docker image can be built and run using the following commands:
 ```
-docker build -t hIPPYlibx_image:v1 .
+docker build -t hIPPYlibX_image:v1 .
 ```

 ```
-docker run -it -v $(pwd):/home hIPPYlibx_image:v1
+docker run -it -v $(pwd):/home hIPPYlibX_image:v1
 ```
 ### Other ways to build FEniCSx
 For instructions on other ways to build `FEniCSx`, we refer to the FEniCSx project [download page](https://github.com/FEniCS/dolfinx#installation).
-Note that this instructions always refer to the latest version of FEniCSx which may or may not be yet supported by hIPPYlibx.
-Always check the hIPPYlibx website for supported FEniCSx versions.
+Note that this instructions always refer to the latest version of FEniCSx which may or may not be yet supported by hIPPYlibX.
+Always check the hIPPYlibX website for supported FEniCSx versions.